 What signals should you be looking for?
 When do you take action?
-What are some clear, universal signs that someone is at-risk and needs treatment?
+What are some clear, universal signs that someone is at-risk and needs support?

-The earlier we notice the problem, the faster we can intervene.
 Early intervention can help reduce the severity of a mental illness, and in some cases, delay or prevent its development altogether.
-Mental health training and awareness is key.
+Mental health training and awareness are key.

-These are 5 of the most common signs of poor mental health.
-One symptom alone may not indicate a serious problem, but combined, they signal a call for help.
+These are five of the most common signs of poor mental health.
+One symptom alone may not indicate a serious problem, but combined, they signal a clear call for help.

 1. Drop in functioning at school or work

-The situation quickly snowballs, as missed deadlines and incompleted tasks make facing the day even more stressful.
+The situation quickly snowballs, as missed deadlines and incomplete tasks make facing the day even more stressful.

 2. Withdrawal from social activities

-Or, a socially disconnected person may use drugs, gambling, and other addictive behaviors to fill the void left by loneliness.
+Or a socially disconnected person may use drugs, gambling, and other addictive behaviours to fill the void left by loneliness.